 Technology improves irrigation efficiency

-Approximately two-thirds of residential water use in the Valley occurs outdoors, yet much of that water is wasted due to over-watering landscapes.
+Up to 70% of residential water use in the Valley occurs outdoors, yet much of that water is wasted due to over-watering landscapes.
 There are two primary reasons for this:

 - Many homeowners do not adjust their irrigation schedules to match landscape water needs based on the season.